 For large businesses and enterprise brands, you will need to provide incentives to get them to follow you.
 For example

 ‘Get a daily deal on our Facebook page.
 Scan to Follow us now’

-In 2017, the authorities in Ethiopia and Great Ethiopian Run organised ‘Because She Can’—an all women run.
+In 2017, the authorities in Ethiopia and Great Ethiopian Run organized ‘Because She Can’—an all women-run.
 The run used QR Codes to gain followers on Facebook.

 3. Engage customers via product packaging